obviajs/obvia/README.md

 ## Want to Help?
 If you would like to contribute some code or improve the documentation, please read our [Contribution Guidelines] then check out the current issues.
 Your work is always appreciated!

-## Contribution
-Thank you to everyone who has contributed to ***Obvia***!
-If you would like to financially support Obvia's development, please consider making a donation on our [PayPal].

 ## Libraries
 This is a list of all the open source libraries used in the Obvia framework.
 [yaml.js]\